rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 resource-sync-agent-bb79c44b8-5brjr          2/2     Running   0          4m47s
 ```

-This commands take about 5 mins to complete.
+These commands take about 5 mins to complete.
 Upon the completion of the command you should see the following output and your cluster under Kubernetes - Azure Arc service in Azure Portal

 ```
 {